Poi Satchi

-Poi Satchi is a 1982 Indian Tamil-language film directed by G. Ramakrishnan and K. Bhagyaraj, starring Bhagyaraj, Radhika and Sumithra.
+Poi Satchi is a 1982 Tamil-language film directed by G. Ramakrishnan and K. Bhagyaraj, starring Bhagyaraj, Radhika and Sumithra.
 It was released on 3 September 1982.
 The film failed at the box office.

 Plot

 Vairavan ekes out a living in Madras by committing perjury and petty crimes.
 One night, he encounters a teenage girl searching for her brother, reminding him of his sister, Sornam.
 Fifteen years ago, in the village of Kuniyamuthur, Sornam, an adolescent girl, and her younger brother Vairavan attempted to escape from a village pervert who was harassing her.
 During the chaos, Vairavan got separated from his sister as the river flood swept away during his early adolescence.

 At present, Vairavan meets Munusamy, a limping traditional healer from his village, who informs him that his sister is alive in Nellithurai village.
 Due to the recent floods, their land had been washed away, and Sornam now lives in poverty with her adolescent daughter and two children.
 To visit and arrange for his niece's marriage, Vairavan agrees to appear as a false witness, a task he had previously rejected.
 However, he ends up testifying against Sornam's husband, Murugappan, an innocent man, who is now convicted of murder charges and jailed due to Vairavan's perjury.

 Vairavan visits Nellithurai, but his late arrival forces him to stay overnight and cross the river the next morning.
 The following day, he overhears a conversation between Sornam and Murugappan's lawyer, realizing he is responsible for sending his brother-in-law to prison falsely.
 Overcome with guilt, Vairavan throws away all the money he received for his perjury into the Sanikulam, an atonement pond where people seek forgiveness for their sins.
 The house owner, aware of Murugappan's imprisonment, evicts Sornam and her family from his house.
 Singaram, a wealthy landlord and widower, offers to help Sornam but expects sexual favors in return.
 To maintain her self-respect, Sornam seeks refuge under a Sacred Fig tree near the riverbank, where Vairavan is also accommodating.